gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

 ### Secrets and Credentials

-Currently understood secrets in the container, mounted at `$SECRETS_DIR` as a tree of directories and files:
+Currently understood secrets in the container, mounted at `$SECRETS_DIR` (see above) as a tree of directories and files:

 1. `rserve/password` - optional, only needed when using a RServe server.
 2. `doi/password` - needed when you use DOIs for PIDs.
 3. `db/password` - required - guess why?
 4. `api/key` - required because you want the *unblock-key* for anything serious.
 5. `s3/access-key` and `s3/secret-key` - needed when you want to use S3 storage.
-See #28.
+See docs on using S3.
 6. `admin/password` - optional, provision a password for the `dataverseAdmin` account.
+Defaults to `admin1`.

 A [password alias](https://docs.oracle.com/cd/E19798-01/821-1751/ghgqc/index.html)
-is automatically created and used for those that are set via JVM options, no need to provide those yourself. (see [default.config](https://github.com/IQSS/dataverse-kubernetes/blob/master/docker/dataverse-k8s/bin/default.config))
+is automatically created and used for those that are set via JVM options, no need to provide them yourself.

-You can of course map other parts of the secret like usernames to an environment variable like `doi_username` etc.
+During container startup, environment variables are used inside entrypoint scripts for the non-secret parts of credentials.
+See [default.config](https://dataverse-k8s.readthedocs.io/en/latest/day1/config.html#default-config) for a list.

+More about secrets can be found in [the guide](https://dataverse-k8s.readthedocs.io/en/latest/day1/secrets.html).

 ### Update policy